 External tanks can extend the range still further.
-Two external tanks are used on C-130H and L-100-30 aircraft.
+Two external tanks are used on the C-130H models and the L-100-30 aircraft.
 They are of metal construction and are mounted on pylons under each wing between the engines.

-Each of these external tanks have a capacity of 1360 gallons of usable fuel.
-The external tanks are not jettisonable, but they can be removed for maintenance or if a change in normal mission requirements makes them unnecessary.
+Each of these external tanks has acapacity of I360 gallons of usable fuel.
+The external tanks are not jettisonable. but they can be removed for maintenance or if a change in normal mission requirements makes them unnecessary.

 The most popular configuration includes the full complement of internal and external tanks.
-It gives the Hercules a total usable fuel capacity of 9.680 gallons and true longrange mission capability.
+It gives the Hercules a total usable fuel capacity of 9680 gallons and true long-range mission capability.
+In military aircraft equipped with firesuppressant foam in the fuel tanks, the total usable fuel is reduced by about 3 percent.